 I am a Chartered Clinical Psychologist and I specialise in working with children, young people and their families.

 I graduated from the University of Kent at Canterbury with a BSc (Hons) in Psychology.
 I subsequently went on to the University of Surrey and completed my Clinical Psychology doctorate in 2004.
 The focus of my thesis was looking at the attachment relationships of children with a diagnosis of ADHD.

 In 2009 I co-authored Helping Kids and Teens with ADHD in School.
 A Workbook for Classroom Support and Managing Transitions, to purchase a copy visit https://amzn.to/3hDhUIk

 In 2019 I wrote a new workbook to support young people struggling with the stress of exams; Supporting Kids & Teens with Exam Stress in School, to purchase a copy visit https://amzn.to/3v2nM1P

 In 2021 I edited and contributed to Understanding ADHD in Girls & Women, to purchase a copy visit https://amzn.to/3wkFjTa

 I lead the Emotional Health Service (CAMHS Team) in Kingston and Richmond in South West London based within Achieving for Children.
 Alongside this work I operate an small independent practice providing consultation and training to professionals, particularly school staff, and expert media consultation.
-I occasionally am able to offer assessment work to children, young people and their families.
+I am able to offer a limited number of assessments for neurodevelopmental conditions to children, young people and adult women.